 Photo above: Exposed subsoils in a sub-division construction area, 30 May 2018.
 Highly dispersive soils need special erosion control measures.
 Are these in place?

 MCMC is doing all it can to chase up this matter with relevant agencies.
-We'll keep you informed on our progress.
+We will continue to keep you infmred on our progress.
+For an update in late 2019 please read Melbourne Water's response to this matter.